-Using MySQL with Node.js & the mysql JavaScript Client — SitePoint
+Using MySQL with Node.js and the mysql JavaScript Client — SitePoint

 npm init -y.
 The

--y flag means that npm will use only defaults and not prompt you for any options.
+-y flag means that npm will use defaults without going through an interactive process.

 This step also assumes that you have Node and npm installed on your system.
 If this is not the case, then check out this SitePoint article to find out how to do that: Install Multiple Versions of Node.js using nvm.

 After that, we’re installing the mysql module from npm and saving it as a project dependency.
-Project dependencies (as opposed to dev-dependencies) are those packages required for the application to run.
+Project dependencies (as opposed to devDependencies) are those packages required for the application to run.
 You can read more about the differences between the two here.

 If you need further help using npm, then be sure to check out this guide, or ask in our forums.